 Considering the timeline on this project, things were moving along great, but about this point in the build, we had to pick up the pace.
 With just a few days to go until it was time to leave for SEMA we found out that a vinyl wrap just wasn’t going to happen.
 Plan B: time to paint.
 If any of you have painted a car (even a nice, reasonably new one), you know how much prep work is required.
 It was all hands on deck at this point.

-We also got the new KW V3’s installed, and the car was seriously sitting pretty.
+We also got the new KW Coil Overs installed, and the car was seriously sitting pretty.
+Whiteline urethane bushings, Whiteline sway bars finished out the suspension build.

 Detailing got done, stickers went on, and it the CZGTR77 started to look like a real car again.